 Could you afford to spend time and money replacing every single thing you love if it were instantly destroyed?

-Personal property coverage is outlined in your renter’s policy.
+Personal property coverage is in your renter’s policy.
 Not only will it cover theft from where you live, but it can also cover theft from your car during traveling!

 Pets aren’t included.
-Your more expensive items—like jewelry, collections, electronics, antiques, artwork, or instruments—most likely need additional coverage (called endorsements, floaters or riders.)
+Your more expensive items—like jewelry, collections, electronics, antiques, artwork, or instruments—most likely need additional coverage (a.k.a, endorsements, floaters or riders.)
 If you have anything of monetary or sentimental value, ask your insurer about getting added coverage.